 - Watch the interview with a student of Evolve: Daniel Folta

-Thanks so much for reading this latest article – The Best Oil Paints and Paint Brushes for Artists: A Detailed 2021 Buyer’s Guide – and please visit my blog – Art Side of Life – for tons of other inspiring ideas, resources, articles, buyer’s guides and a lot more!
+Thanks so much for reading this latest article – The Best Oil Paint Sets for Artists – and please visit my blog – Art Side of Life – for tons of other inspiring ideas, resources, articles, buyer’s guides and a lot more!

 Other articles in the Artists Kits & Sets series: